Birkhoff strata of Sato Grassmannian and algebraic curves: Resolution of singularities and transitions between strata

-So, the boundary form of the elliptic curve (\ref{1stratellcurv-red}) on the boundary $\Delta_{01}$ between strata $\Sigma_1$ and $\Sigma_\varnothing$ coincides with the projection of the twisted cubic (\ref{bigcellparam}) on this boundary from the side of $\Sigma_\varnothing$.
-This observation suggests the following mechanism for transition between the subspaces $W_\varnothing$ and $W_1$ of the strata $\Sigma_\varnothing$ and $\Sigma_1$.
-Inside $W_\varnothing$ one has the twisted cubic (\ref{bigcellparam}).
-Its form on boundary $\Delta_{01}$ from the side of $\Sigma_\varnothing$ is given by the nodal cubic (\ref{degEllzeros}).
-It coincides (under the identification with the boundary form (\ref{singpolyn-cubcurve})) with the elliptic curve (\ref{1stratellcurv-red}).
-In order to move inside $\Sigma_1$ the polynomials (\ref{k2k3}) should become the Laurent series
+This observation suggests the following mechanism for transition between the fibers of $TB_{W_{\varnothing }}$ and \ $TB_{W_{1}}$ for the strata $\Sigma _{\varnothing }$ and $\Sigma _{1}$.
+Inside $TB_{W_{\varnothing }}$ one has the twisted cubic (\ref{bigcellparam}).
+Its form on boundary $\Delta _{01}$ from the side of $\Sigma _{\varnothing }$ is given by the nodal cubic (\ref {degEllzeros}).
+It coincides (under the identification with the boundary form (\ref{singpolyn-cubcurve})) with the elliptic curve (\ref {1stratellcurv-red}).
+In order to move inside $\Sigma _{1}$ the polynomials ( \ref{k2k3}) should become the Laurent series